-INSTITUTE FOR ADVANCED LEARNING AND RESEARCH CONFERENCE FACILITY RENOVATIONS SUPPLEMENTARY CONDITIONS
+INSTITUTE FOR ADVANCED LEARNING AND RESEARCH FOUNDATION CONFERENCE FACILITY RENOVATIONS ADDITIONAL SUPPLEMENTARY CONDITIONS

-The following Supplementary Conditions modify the "General Conditions of the Contract for Construction" AIA Document A201-2017 ("AIA General Conditions").
-Where a portion of the AIA General Conditions is modified or deleted by these Supplementary Conditions, the unaltered portions of the AIA General Conditions shall remain in effect.
+The following Additional Supplementary Conditions modify the "General Conditions of the Contract for Construction" AIA Document A201-2007 ("AIA General Conditions").
+These Additional Supplementary Conditions are in addition to the Supplementary Conditions to the A201-2007 contained in the bid package.
+Where a portion of the AIA General Conditions or the prior Supplementary Conditions is modified or deleted by these Additional Supplementary Conditions, the unaltered portions of the AIA General Conditions or the Supplementary Conditions, the unaltered portions of the AIA General Conditions or the Supplementary Conditions, as the case may be, shall remain in effect.
+Italicized provisions were included in the Supplementary Conditions.